project-evolve-listserve/home/_questions/like.md

 <p>breaking out of the echo chamber (a bit), earnestness, whimsy</p>-----
 <p>It's a moment to breathe during the day, and dream away about the lives of others on this planet we share.
 Apart from the music & book recommendations (which I personally really love) I get a small moment of escape during my day, grounding me and appreciating the life I live and share with others.</p>-----
 <p>serendipity</p>-----
-<p>I like seeing people experiment with the Listserve.
-Perhaps more than that, I like the community that makes-up the Listserve, but I don't know much about it unfortunately.

-I only get to see a snapshot of a fraction of the community once a day.
-Maybe if there were a way for the listserve as a community to better communicate amongst itself.
-This is not to suggest we should make a sub-reddit or something like that, because that would disrupt the elegant design of the 1 email/day for the listserve, which I quite like.

-I like ideas, the ones that make you think... like 'hello prompt' I guess. </p>-----
 <p>I like to look for the patterns of communication and themes that connect diverse people.
 While many messages can become TL/DR, I do enoy the gestalt of all of them.</p>-----
 <p>I like how you can have that feeling of wonder reading someone articulating the way they think, the things that make people happy, sad.
 How human it makes me feel, how I can find pieces of myself in the middle of someone's story, how different some people are from me and from what I know.
 And I love to learn...a new song, a new book or just a new way of seeing something.</p>-----
 <p>I like how it gives you a chance to meet people from all over the world.
 You never know who you might connect with and what that might lead to.
 Being early in my career, I like to read other people's perspectives and journeys.</p>-----